 Become a Volunteer

-Help people in your community by completing income tax returns free of charge.
-This will ensure they get the benefits and tax credits they are entitled to.
+Help people in your community by completing income tax returns free of charge, so they get the benefits and tax credits they are entitled to.

-Most participating organizations need volunteers mainly to prepare income tax returns for eligible individuals with modest incomes and simple tax situations.
-Some organizations, however, may assign other roles to volunteers, such as having them schedule appointments, check the eligibility of individuals, act as a resource person for other volunteers, or organize income tax return preparation sessions.
+Volunteers who participate in the income tax assistance program play a very important role: they prepare income tax returns for individuals with modest incomes and simple tax situations.
+However, the community organization a volunteer is affiliated with can assign them other roles, such as having them schedule appointments, check the eligibility of individuals, act as a resource person for other volunteers, or help organize income tax return preparation sessions.